Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: Abstract

 \section{Abstract}

-In this paper, we consider the notions of Manin triples and double extensions for a~Lie superalgebra $\fg$ defined over a~field of characteristic $p=2$.
-We found cohomological necessary conditions for the pair $(\fg, \fg^*)$ to form a~Manin triple.
-We introduce the concept of bi-superalgebras for $p=2$ and established a~link between Manin triples and Lie bi-superalgebras.
+In this paper, we introduce and develop the notion of a~Manin triple for a~Lie superalgebra $\fg$ defined over a~field of characteristic $p=2$.
+We find cohomological necessary conditions for the pair $(\fg, \fg^*)$ to form a~Manin triple.
+We introduce the concept of Lie bi-superalgebras for $p=2$ and establish a~link between Manin triples and Lie bi-superalgebras.
 In particular, we study Manin triples defined by a classical $r$-matrix with an extra condition (called an {\it admissible} classical $r$-matrix).
 A particular case is examined where $\fg$ has an even invariant non-degenerate bilinear form.
 In this case, admissible $r$-matrices can be obtained inductively through the process of double extensions.
 In addition, we introduce the notion of double extensions of Manin triples, and show how to get a new Manin triple from an existing one.

-We introduce the notion of left-symmetric structures -- also known as Vinberg structures -- on Lie algebras in characteristic $2$ and show that every Lie algebra with an invertible derivation gives rise to a~left-symmetric structure on it.
-We then show that every ${\mathbb Z}/2-$graded Lie algebra with an invertible derivation can be endowed with a~Lie superalgebra structure if the associator of the corresponding left-symmetric structure vanishes.
-In particular, if the Lie algebra is 2-step nilpotent, then the associator vanishes.

-Due to the distinguished role of the squaring on the Lie superalgebra in characteristic $2$, all these notions require special approaches as compared to their analogs in other characteristics.